 14. Canal D’Amour – Corfu

-At one of the busier areas of Corfu Island, there is a little hidden gem that every unhitched lover should be curious about.
+In one of the busier areas of Corfu Island, there is a little hidden gem of a swimming spot.

-Local folklore says that any couples swimming through the channel will get married quite soon.
+Every unhitched lover should know about this place because local folklore suggests that any couple swimming through the channel will get married soon.

-You can find these 7 small islands and islets just off of Evia (or Euboea), the second largest island in Greece, which is connected to the mainland by a long causeway.
+These seven small islands and islets are just off Evia (or Euboea), the second largest island in Greece.
+It is connected to the mainland by a long causeway.

-Lichadonisia (Lichades) is made up of Manolia, the largest island, and six other smaller isles including Strongyli, Mikri Strongyli, Steno, Vagia, Vorias and Limani.
+Lichadonisia (Lichades) consists of Manolia, the largest island, plus six other smaller isles, including Strongyli, Mikri Strongyli, Steno, Vagia, Vorias, and Limani.

-The poison in the shirt penetrated the body of Hercules and caused him great agony.
-Before his demise on earth, Hercules in his anger and fury seized Lichas and threw him into the sea.
-That’s how Lichas became Lichadonisia (Lichades).
+Before his demise on earth, Hercules, in his fury, seized Lichas and threw him into the sea, which is how Lichas became Lichadonisia (Lichades).

 16. Gkiola – Thassos

-Gkiola is a spectacular natural pool which has formed inside rocks, near the village Astris, on the island of Thassos.
+Gkiola is a spectacular natural pool formed inside a rocky formation, near the village Astris, on the island of Thassos.

-Getting to Gkiola is not that easy, making it an even better getaway.
+Getting to Gkiola is not that easy, making it a top hidden gem in Greece.

 17. Melissani Cave and Lake – Kefalonia

-Make sure you visit Melissani Cave in Kefalonia, otherwise known as The Cave of the Nymphs, given the chance.
+Make sure you visit Melissani Cave in Kefalonia, aka The Cave of the Nymphs, given the opportunity.
 This magical cave will transport you into another world.

 The unique cave structure is home to an underground lake whose waters reach about 40 meters in depth.

-Some of you may think Melissani Cave shouldn’t be considered one of Greece’s hidden gems due to the fact that this is one of Kefalonia’s top tourists attractions, but look at how well hidden it is.
-This magical place has to be one of the best hidden gems in Greece.
+Some of you may think Melissani Cave couldn’t be one of Greece’s hidden gems since it is one of Kefalonia’s top tourist attractions but look at how well hidden it is.

 18. Koufonisi Island – Cyclades

-Koufonisia is actually a complex of two islands: Pano Koufonissi which is inhabited and has tourist facilities, and Kato Koufonissi which is uninhabited and often visited for beach trips.
+Pano Koufonissi is inhabited, so it has tourist facilities, while Kato Koufonissi is uninhabited and often visited for beach trips only.

 19. Amoudi Bay – Oia, Santorini